Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 • Choosing Which Route Down to Roncesvalles

-• My Tips and Recommendations for Emergency Assistance
+• Tips and Recommendations for Emergency Assistance

 Rescue hut near Col Lepoeder between St Jean Pied de Port and Roncesvalles, taken in 2015